hussar-academy/pwr-workshop-3/README.md

 # WykopApp

-Simple app for show some power ActiveRecord with silly interface to play around.
+Simple app for show some ActiveRecord power, with silly interface to play around.
-It is created for second workshop for KNTAW (Koło Naukowe Tworzenia Aplikacji Webowych).
+It's created for second workshop for KNTAW.
 It uses rails.

 ## Setup